-Under biological, ecological or organic-organic viticulture is sometimes understood quite different forms of production for the production of grapes and Wine based on measures that are as environmentally friendly as possible, taking into account findings relating to ecology and environmental protection.
+Under biological, ecological or organic-organic viticulture is sometimes understood quite different forms of production for the production of grapes and Wine on the basis of measures which are as environmentally friendly as possible, taking into account findings relating to ecology and environmental protection.
 Confusingly, there are many similar terms such as biological, organic, controlled organic, controlled organic, organic land / viticulture, organic land / viticulture, organic-organic, biodynamic and bioenergetic.

-An often asked question is whether there is a substantive or legal difference between "organic" and eco ".
+An often asked question is whether there is a content or legal difference between "organic" and eco ".
 The answer is no, the terms are used synonymously.
-Both are protected in the context of food and feed, as well as agricultural commodities, which are produced and processed according to the principles of organic farming.
-All derivatives and diminutive forms such as "bio" and "eco", alone or in combination, can occur.
+Both are protected in the context of food and feed and agricultural commodities, which are produced and processed in accordance with the principles of organic farming.
+All derivatives and diminutive forms such as "bio" and "eco", alone or in combination, can occur here.

-Caution is required when labeling "controlled contract cultivation", "extensive", "integrated farming", "controlled", "semi-natural", "environmentally friendly" or "untreated" or mutatis mutandis, terms that do not indicate production or use Processing in the sense of organic farming For clarification or distinction a short definition of the terms:
+Caution is required when labeling "controlled contract cultivation", "extensive", "integrated farming", "controlled", "natural", "environmentally friendly" or "untreated" or analogously used formulations Processing in the sense of organic farming For clarification or distinction, a short definition of the terms:

-Biological : Biology (bios = life) is the science of living beings as a branch of science, which deals with general laws, peculiarities, organization and development as well as structures and processes of living things.
+Biological : The biology (bios = life) is the science of living beings as a branch of science, which deals with general laws, peculiarities, organization and development as well as structures and processes of living things.

-ecologically : The ecology (oikos = house, doctrine of the household) is a sub-discipline of biology, which explores the relationships of living things with their inanimate environment.
+ecologically : The ecology (oikos = house, doctrine of the household) is a sub-discipline of biology, which explores the relationships of living beings with their inanimate environment.
 The term has become synonym developed for "environment" or "environmental protection".
-A casual comparison is: Biologically means that no chemical club was used, and ecologically means that in addition the environment was spared / promoted.
+A casual comparison is: Biologically means that no chemical mace was used, and ecologically means that in addition the environment was spared / promoted.

 organic : an organ or organism belonging to the living nature; with something forming a (harmonic) unity.
 It is meant to express that management takes account of this sensitive link.